Looking for the easiest path to a college degree? Here are the easiest college majors for getting your bachelor’s degree.

 The Easiest College Majors

-For example, if you excelled in humanities subjects in high school, the easiest college major for you could be something related to humanities.
+For example, if you excelled in STEM subjects in high school, the easiest college major for you could be something related to science or engineering.

-For all of you skimmers out there, here is the Cliffs Notes guide to easy college majors:
+For all of you skimmers out there, here is a quick guide to easy college majors and their earning potentials:

 Major | Salary Range Salary ranges vary wildly across location, experience level & specific occupation |